thearchitector/aiohttp-asgi-connector/README.md

 This library intends to increase the parity between AIOHTTP and HTTPX, specifically with HTTPX's `AsyncClient`.
 It is primarily intended to be used in test suite scenarios, or other situations where one would want to interface with an ASGI application directly instead of through a web server.

-Supports Python 3.8+ and AIOHTTP 3+.
+Supports AIOHTTP 3.1+ on corresponding compatible Python versions.

 ## Installation